minghuiyang1998/flink-simplified-adaptive-checkpoint/Tips.md

 3. before using  "testCheckpointPrecedesSavepointRecovery" test in "jobMasterTest.java" to test Adapter and JobMaster Gateway (run "mvn clean package" first, Otherwise, an error message is displayed indicating that the "rpcService" cannot be established.)

+1. data can be delivered to jobMaster (checked)
+2. rpc (checked)
+3. Adapter can receive the data (checked)
+4. can deliver data ?